msobanjo/courseware/topics/ansible/modules/introduction/exercises/README.md

 ## Objective
-To install and configure Ansible, connect two machines (one master, one node) together and perform ad-hoc Ansible commands between them.
+To have been able to setup Ansible yourself and hook 2 machines (Master and Node) together.
+Also to start performing ad-hoc Ansible commands between them.

 <!--TOC_START-->
 ## Contents